 The following dates indicates what vital, land, probate, and court records are in Crawford county.
-The date listed for each category of record is usually the earliest registration filed.
-The earliest date does not indicate that there are numerous records for that year and does not mean that all such events were actually registered.
+The date listed for each record is usually the earliest registration filed.
+The date does not indicate that there are alot records for that year and does not mean that all such events were actually filed with the clerk.

 - Crawford County Register of Deeds has Birth Records from 1858, Marriage Records from 1816, Death Records from 1876 and Land Records from 1820.
 The purpose of the Register of Deeds is to provide official record keeping for Records or files land record documents authorized by law, such as deeds, mortgages, satisfactions, certified survey maps, plats and Federal Tax liens.
 Files and indexes Birth, Death and Marriage records, Military Discharges, and issues certified copies upon request.